-An orthopaedic specialist is an invaluable resource for treating knee pain.
-From minor injuries like torn cartilage to facilitating your knee surgery, an orthopaedic surgeon offers precise expertise designed to increase your mobility, reduce your pain and get your life back on track.
+An orthopedic specialist is an invaluable resource for treating knee pain.
+From minor injuries like torn cartilage to facilitating your knee surgery, an orthopedic surgeon offers precise expertise designed to increase your mobility, reduce your pain and get your life back on track.

 ©2019 Cameron Memorial Community Hospital